Welcome to today's edition of the Rush 24-7 podcast.

 This is great.

-I'm just setting the table here.
+I'm just sitting at the table here.

 Hillary.

-Quote, people say I really like you.
+Quote, people say, I really like you.

 I just don't know if I can vote for a woman.

-Of course it's me.
+Of course it's BS.

 Hillary Clinton, yeah, yeah, yeah.